- 10 Best Ukuleles on The Market Reviewed

 10. Lohanu Bundle Kit

-The Lohano Bundle Kit is another excellent starter set for aspiring ukulele players.
+Another excellent starter set for aspiring ukulele players is the Lohano Bundle Kit.
 Like the Bondi Kit, it has everything you’d need to master the ukulele and play a song or two.

 Pick your size, and you’ll find that the Lohano grows on you quickly.
 It’s highly playable and attractive, with added detailing such as protective ABS binding and grain patterns.
 The arched back protects your investment from everyday damage, and it sounds super neat, too!